 - Materials that are slanderous or defamatory in nature, or that otherwise violate existing laws or the University’s codes of conduct

 - Materials designed as a commercial activity such as creating products or services for sale.
-(Personal products or services for sale may be advertised in the SOU eClassifieds.)

 - The following disclaimer should appear on all personal Web pages: